Elienay-Alves/jogo-palavra-embaralhada-com-chat-gpt/README.md

   1. Clone this repo

-* Use this command: `git clone git@github.com:Elienay-Alves/scrambled-words-ai-game.git`
+* Use this command:
+  * `git clone git@github.com:Elienay-Alves/scrambled-words-ai-game.git`
 * Go into the repository folder you just cloned:

-  * `cd jogo-palavra-embaralhada-com-chat-gpt.git`
+  * `cd scrambled-words-ai-game`

 2. Create the virtual environment for the project

     * `python3 -m venv .venv && source .venv/bin/activate`

-  3. install the dependencies
+3. Install the dependencies

     * `python3 -m pip install -r dev-requirements.txt`

 4. Run the application
     * `python3 game.py`

 5. Have fun
 </details>

 <details>